 The Westwood Neighborhood has been very carefully designed to ensure a safe and efficient connection to surrounding major road networks.
 In addition, the internal development and site circulation plan has also been carefully engineered to provide a safe and effective means for vehicular, bicycle, and pedestrian circulation.
-The Project Sponsor utilized the services of Wendel Companies ("Wendel"), a national multi-disciplined engineering and land surveying corporation, as well as Goody Clancy, a nationally recognized planning and architectural firm, to develop the site plan and circulation network for the Westwood Neighborhood.
+The Project Sponsor utilized the services of Nussbaumer & Clarke, a local site planning and engineering firm, as well as Goody Clancy, a nationally recognized planning and architectural firm, to develop the site plan and circulation network for the Westwood Neighborhood.
 For a complete description of the development circulation strategy, please refer to Section VI.
-Circulation of the Westwood Design Standards (attached to this Rezoning Application as Exhibit "O"). • Target capital investments to improve the aesthetic character of key locations within the Town (Part 3-11):
+Circulation of the Westwood Design Standards (attached to this Rezoning Application as Exhibit "Q").

+• Target capital investments to improve the aesthetic character of key locations within the Town (Part 3-11):